Error estimates of an exponential wave integrator for the nonlinear Schr\"odinger equation with singular potential

 \item When assuming stronger integrability of $L^p+L^\infty$-potential with $p>2$ in 3D, we obtain higher convergence order of $\frac{3}{4} + 3(\frac{1}{2} - \frac{1}{p})$ when $p \leq \frac{12}{5}$ and first-order convergence when $p>\frac{12}{5}$ (\cref{thm:optimal}). \end{enumerate} As an immediate corollary, we obtain error estimates for the singular potential with inverse power type singularities in \cref{cor:inverse_power}, indicating that the EWI is optimally first-order convergent in $L^2$-norm for the NLSE with Coulomb potential in 3D (\cref{cor:coulomb}).
 To the best of our knowledge, this is the first time that first-order $L^2$-norm convergence is proved for the NLSE with 3D Coulomb potential.
 Moreover, the numerical results presented in \cref{sec:4} indicate that our assumption of $L^2+L^\infty$-potential for first-order $L^2$-norm convergence of the EWI (at least in 1D) is optimally weak.

-In the following, we briefly explain the idea of our proof.
-There are two main difficulties in dealing with the singular potential of $L^p$-type.
-First, the lack of smoothness of singular potentials might cause significant convergence order reduction.
-This is typically the case for the splitting method \cite{jahnke2000,bao2023_semi_smooth,singular2024,PRR}.
-However, as already shown in \cite{bao2023_EWI,bao2023_sEWI}, the EWI can overcome such convergence order reduction as the optimal order local truncation error requires to apply a first-order time derivative to the equation instead of the second order spatial derivative in the splitting methods.
-Another difficulty comes from the loss of integrability due to the singular potential, which is the essential difference in the error analysis between the bounded potential and the unbounded singular potential.
-In fact, such loss of integrability also destroys the usual $L^2$-stability of the numerical scheme.
+{ In the following, we briefly explain the idea and novelty of our proof.
+There are two main difficulties in establishing error estimates under singular potentials of $L^p$-type.
+Firstly, the singular potential introduces loss of integrability, and thus destroys the usual $L^2$-stability of the numerical scheme.
 To be precise, for $V \in L^p$ with $2 \leq p < \infty$, the operator $\phi \rightarrow V \phi$ is bounded from $L^{\frac{2p}{p-2}}$ to $L^2$ instead of from $L^2$ to $L^2$.